 23. If for any reason you suspect that such security information has been learnt by any third party, you must notify us immediately and cease to use it.

-INFORMATION AVAILABLE THROUGH OUR TRADING OR WEB SITE
+INFORMATION AVAILABLE THROUGH OUR TRADING PLATFORM OR WEBSITE

 24. The display of any price quotation, volume or other information does not constitute: